PavelGriza/windows-universal-logger/README.md

 How to logging unhandled exception in Windows Universal Application
 ---
 For logging unhandled exceptions you need to open App.xaml.cs and add envent handler for UnhandledException event.
+Before using in Shared library you need to add reference to WindowsUniversalLogger.Logging library (or install from <a href="https://www.nuget.org/packages/WindowsUniversalLogger/1.0.0" target="_blank">nuget package</a>) into both of your Win and WP projects
 Here it's a simple code snippet:
 ```c#
 /// ...